 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Getting divorced is not something people plan on going through, and the process is difficult.
 This is particularly true when there are younger children involved.
 The first holiday season after a divorce can be especially hard on both parents and their children.
-At The Law Office of Gustavo E. Frances, our Fort Lauderdale divorce lawyers want to talk about some steps you can take to help make the first holiday season after a divorce a little bit easier on everybody involved.
+At The Law Office Of Gustavo E. Frances, P.A., our Fort Lauderdale divorce lawyers want to talk about some steps you can take to help make the first holiday season after a divorce a little bit easier on everybody involved.

 Regardless of your faith or beliefs, the holiday period from Thanksgiving through New Year’s is often the time when families get together and share meals and memories.
 For many, this is a time when extended family is around for the festivities.